Teal Swan: Career

 In October 2020, Swan's first young adult novel, Hunger of the Pine, was published.

 Documentaries

 Swan was the subject of the 2017 documentary film Open Shadow: The Story of Teal Swan.

-In 2018, a Gizmodo podcast, The Gateway, ran a six-part series on Swan and her self-help spiritual teachings on depression and how her techniques "process past trauma in order to overcome it".
-The host, Jennings Brown, stated that Swan was not like a regular spiritual leader in terms both of her appearance and how she markets herself.
+In 2018, a Gizmodo podcast, The Gateway, examined Swan's influence over her followers, including her teachings on depression and suicide, her targeting of people experiencing suicidal ideation, and allegations that she promotes suicide and operates a cult.

 In May 2022, Freeform released a four-part docu-series on Swan called The Deep End.
-The producers of the documentary followed Swan for three years, detailing the rules placed on her inner circle and insinuating controlling and manipulative behavior.
+The producers of the documentary followed Swan for three years, detailing the rules placed on her inner circle, including those concerning relationships, family planning, and living arrangements.
 Swan has disputed her characterization in the documentary, citing deceptive practices by the filmmakers.
 She has shared a petition urging the director to release the unedited footage.

 Reception and criticism

 Academics Sandro R. Barros and Jennifer A. Sandlin identify Swan as part of a cohort of "conspiritual life coaches" who fuse conspiracy rhetoric with commercial wellness culture, using five overlapping strategies: body purity, reinforced gender binaries, trauma exploitation, appropriation of Indigenous practices, and commodified spirituality.